aiida-vasp/aiida-vasp/docs/source/workchains/vasp.rst

 Restarting calculations
 ^^^^^^^^^^^^^^^^^^^^^^^

-The main difference between a ``VaspWorkChain`` and a  ``VaspCalculation`` is that the former implements a basic logic of restarting failed or unfinished calculations.
+The main difference between a :py:class:`VaspWorkChain<aiida_vasp.workchains.vasp.VaspWorkChain>` and a  :py:class:`VaspCalculation<aiida_vasp.calcs.vasp.VaspCalculation>` is that the former implements a basic logic of restarting failed or unfinished calculations.
 The framework of :py:class:`~aiida.engine.processes.workchains.restart.BaseRestartWorkChain` is used with a set of predefined handlers to fix some (but not all) common pitfalls, such as restarting an ionic relaxation that has run out of the wall time and electronic convergence issues.